-The Director representing employees designated during the second quarter of 2017 receives special training adapted to his duties, which is set at 20 hours per year.
+The Director representing employees appointed during the second quarter of 2017 receives special training adapted to his duties, which is set at 20 hours per year in accordance with legal provisions.
 He also benefits from preparation time before each meeting that is determined by the Board of Directors on the recommendation of the Governance and Social Responsibility Committee, as provided by law.
-The content of this training programme is decided by the Board of Directors on the recommendation of the Governance and Social Responsibility Committee, after prior consultation with the person involved.
-In the second quarter of 2017, the Director representing employees attended several training sessions with the Institut Français des Administrateurs (IFA - French Institute for Directors).
-It was also decided, with his agreement, that he will have access to the IFA's work during 2018 as a form of continuing education.
-At the end of 2018, the Governance and Social Responsibility Committee noted that the Director representing employees viewed this continuing education process as appropriate and adequate.
+The content of this training programme is decided by the Board of Directors on the recommendation of the Governance and Social Responsibility Committee, after prior consultation with the Director.
+In the second quarter of 2017, the Director representing employees $\,$ attended several training sessions with the Institut Français des Administrateurs (IFA - French Institute for Directors).
+It was also decided, with his agreement, that he would have access to the IFA's work as from 2018 as a form of ongoing training.
+During 2019, the Governance and Social Responsibility Committee noted that the Director representing employees viewed this ongoing training process as appropriate and adequate.